Welcome International Students

 Keep All Your Documents Valid

 Keep your Form I-20 or DS-2019 valid at all times by following proper procedures for extension of stay.
-A student should also keep his or her passport valid at all times.
+A student should also keep their passport valid at all times.
 Renew your passport at least 6 months before the current expires if possible.

 Report Change of Name and Address